Chaitalykundu/Let-Us-C/Chapter-2/Exercise-A.md

 # (h)   area of circle=3.14*r*r;
 ```

-> Error: No banks are allowed in variable name
+> Error: No blank spaces are allowed in variable name

 &nbsp;